-But these days, China-based manufacturers have rejuventated mosquito nets with many exotic designs.
-The new Net Effect – Romanticism by Capitalism?
+But these days, China-based manufacturers have rejuvenated mosquito nets with many exotic designs and lifted the Net Effect to a new romantic high.

 During my college days, I discovered that many of my fellow students had a vital tool in their survival kits – namely a portable Immersion Heater.